Skip to main content

 CMD ["sh"]

-6. Exit the nano text editor with your changes saved: press Ctrl+X and then Y+Enter.
+6. Exit the nano text editor while saving changes: press Ctrl+X, then Y+Enter.

 docker build -t osc:dalmatian .